cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 See `--help` and the documentation for details.

 Until recently, this only worked with `qemu:///system` libvirt.
-(That is: not in containers or `toolbox`.)
+(That is: not in containers or [`toolbox`](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/).)

 The latest testcloud and tmt versions have switched to `qemu:///session` by default.
 (Thanks to Petr Šplíchal for responding to my nagging so quickly!)
 Using session enables tmt to run without root privileges, bridges, or services.

 ## Packit

-[Packit](https://packit.dev/) is a tool (and a service) to automatically package upstream releases into Fedora or COPR.
+[Packit](https://packit.dev/) is a tool and a service to automatically package upstream releases into Fedora or COPR.

 It recently learned a cool new trick: The [Packit-as-a-Service GitHub app](https://github.com/marketplace/packit-as-a-service) runs a project's FMF test plans in pull requests.
 Packit-as-a-Service is open source, [simple to set up](https://packit.dev/docs/packit-as-a-service/), and free to use.
-For Cockpit, this addresses point 3 above (running gating tests for every upstream change).
+For projects that use it, this addresses point 3 above (running gating tests for every upstream change).

 Tests run on the [testing-farm](https://testing-farm.gitlab.io/api/), which provides reasonable (1 CPU, 2 GiB RAM) AWS EC2 instances.
 Critically, this is the exact same  infrastructure that the Fedora gating tests use.
 This is by design.
 It’s easier to maintain one testing farm than two sets of infrastructure.
 Using the same infrastructure provides the necessary reproducibility for project maintainers.